B.A., 1995, Emory University

 Ph.D., 2009, Georgetown University

-Lyn Wright Fogle is an applied linguist with interests in language learning, language policy, and bi- and multilingualism.
-Her research investigates the ideological, interactional, and affective aspects of language learning through language socialization and discourse analytic approaches.
-Her current projects focus on two main areas.
-The first is an investigation of discourses of multilingualism in the U.S. South to better understand how constructions of place inform language policies.
-The second is an examination of sexuality and gender in relation to language learning and multilingualism to consider how fluidity and rigidity emerge in individual experiences.
-She is the author of Second language socialization and learner agency: Talk in three adoptive families (Multilingual Matters).
+Lyn Wright is an applied linguist with interests in bi- and multilingualism, language policy, and language learning and teaching.
+Her research investigates the ideological, interactional, and affective aspects of language development through language socialization and discourse analytic approaches.
+She has published on topics of family language policy, language and kinship, sexuality and language learning, and engaged learning in TESOL teacher training.
+Working with the diverse multilingual and multidialectal students in her classes at UM informs both her research and her teaching.
+She is the author of Critical perspectives on language and kinship in multilingual families (Bloomsbury Academic) and Second language socialization and learner agency: Talk in three adoptive families (Multilingual Matters).
 She is also a former Fulbright Fellow (Russia) and Returned Peace Corps Volunteer (Ukraine).

 - Fogle, L. Wright (2012).
 Second language socialization and learner agency: Adoptive family talk.
 Clevedon: Multilingual Matters.